devkoriel/AwesomeCppTemplate/README.md

 # AwesomeCppTemplate

+> This project is in its infancy and I plan to continue to improve.
+It is designed to use C++17.
+I hope people be able to create the desired C++ project files layout fast and simply. and also I'm very welcome to contributions.

 My goal is to make C++ version of Python [cookiecutter](https://github.com/audreyr/cookiecutter). then people can create C++ project files layout very simply by a single line of command.
 I hope some contributors to participate.

-> This project is in its infancy and I plan to continue to improve.
-It is designed to use C++17.
-I hope people be able to create the desired C++ project structure with Batch or Shell Script later. and also very welcome to the contribution.
+Possibly, the project name "AwesomeCppTemplate" make people confused with C++ Template Programming but it's not :).
+My first choice for the name sucks.
+My bad...
+"C++FilesLayout" is more appropriate I think.

 There a lot of useful opinions that I have to look at in Reddit thread for this project.
 The link is [here](https://www.reddit.com/r/cpp/comments/b1u9fp/i_created_c17_cmake_conan_ninja_project_template/).